DanielStoychev/CryptoRecover/CONTRIBUTING.md

 ## 🎯 **Project Goals**

-BTCRecover 2.0.0-Stoychev aims to be:
+CryptoRecover 2.0.0-Stoychev aims to be:
 - The most comprehensive cryptocurrency wallet recovery tool
 - Secure and privacy-focused (100% offline operation)
 - Modern, well-tested, and maintainable